It’s Closed?! Neigh!

 RIP, Late 1990’s (?)

-I visited the horsies recently and snapped a few pictures.
-Since I know nothing about the Calvary and less about horses, I’m a little bummed.
-I caught the attention of one lady who waved and smiled, but nothing more.
+Since I know nothing about the Calvary and less about horses, I’m a little bummed the museum no longer exists.
+During my very first visit, I caught the attention of one lady who waved and smiled, but nothing more.
 So I watched them herd the fine-looking beasts into their stables, looked around at what I could and finished my errands to hurry home and find out what this museum was all about.
 Below is a 1993 article from The New York Times about the museum.
-Below that are several links about the current Calvary Company as well as it’s storied history.

 Celebrating the History of Horse Soldiering

 Mention the cavalry, and most people picture the pony soldiers of the Old West, falling valiantly at Little Big Horn under the command of George Armstrong Custer.
 So where was the first United States cavalry unit based?
 Texas, maybe?
 Wyoming?
 Colorado?

 “Connecticut is actually the home of the United States Cavalry,” said Gary F. Brooks of East Hartford, curator of the Horse Cavalry Museum in Avon.
 Gen. George Washington, Mr. Brooks said, had told a Virginia friend that he could start the First Continental Light Dragoons, a force of armed mounted troopers that organized in December 1776.
 But about the same time Washington gave permission for the Second Continental Light Dragoons, which actually organized in Connecticut a few days earlier in the month.